 This spicy root has a distinctive flavor.
 It’s used to help clear mucus from the body and contains a group of cancer-fighting chemicals called glucosinolates including glucobrassicin.
 Chewing daikon releases an enzyme that converts the glucobrassicin into a compound that neutralizes some of the harmful effects of estrogen.
 Try my recipe for Daikon Radish Salad or slice for dips or on sandwiches for a crunchy texture.

-High in anti-inflammatory omega-3 fatty acids, flaxseeds also contain lots of fiber.
+High in anti-inflammatory omega-3 fatty acids, flax seeds also contain lots of fiber.
 Add flaxseeds to cereals, smoothies and baked goods.
 My recipe for Meatloaf with Flaxseed is meatloaf infused with Mediterranean flavors and ingredients.
+I have a variety of new recipes with flax seeds in my award-winning new cookbook, The Age Beautifully Cookbook, including Flax seed and Squash Tortillas and Exotic Fruit Salad with Yogurt and Granola.

 I just can’t say enough about garlic!
 It’s a global remedy and one of the oldest medicinal foods known.
 An effective antibacterial, garlic encourages production of glutathione, a potent detoxifying antioxidant, which enables the liver to complete its detox function.
 It’s high in sulfur-containing compounds and antioxidants that protect cells from damage.
 It also lowers cholesterol and helps prevent blood clots.
 Use garlic to flavor soups, sauces, stews and stir-frys.